UKHomeOffice/keycloak-theme-govuk/README.md

-### Use the GOV.UK theme in te Keycloak Docker container
+### Use the GOV.UK theme in the Keycloak Docker container

 1. Log in to the Keycloak Docker container.